Cloudxtreme/2600hzConfigurationGenerator/CompilationNotes.md

 ## Kamailio
 ### Required Modules for Compilation
-The following modules are required by the Kazoo scripts for Kamailio:
+The following modules are included in Kazoo's Kamailio scripts:
 - ctl
 - kex
 - tm